MaaloulWassim/awesomeqa-example/backend/README.md

 # Configure the Environment:

--Create a '.env' file in the root directory.
--Add the following content to the '.env' file:
+Create a '.env' file in the root directory and add the following content to the '.env' file:

  TICKET_FILEPATH=./path/to/awesome_tickets.json